bduckdev/watermelon-king/README.md

+# DEPRECATED
+# TURNING INTO REACT APP OR SOMETHING :(

 # watermelon-king

 Probably the greatest game of all time. click the buttons to acquire watermelons.
 Collect enough to become the watermelon king.